Here you can learn about the basic features of building Questionaires in Gorilla by exploring the list of questions on the left.

 When you are happy with your questionnaire, or wish to save your progress, press the green 'Commit Version' button.
 You will then be able to use your Questionnaire in your experiments.

-There are also the Script Widget which is a stand-alone widget useful for all questionnaire related coding, and the Switch Widget.
+There is also the Script Widget which is a stand-alone widget useful for all questionnaire related coding, and the Switch Widget.

 The Switch Widget combines with a Switch Node in the Experiment Tree, and either a Task containing a Switch Zone, or another Questionnaire containing a Switch Widget, to allow participants to switch between two tasks.